 Nearly all people who are “color blind” can see colors but have difficulty distinguishing between certain colors.
 Not all people who are color blind have trouble with the same colors, most cannot distinguish between reds and greens in dim light, some cannot separate blues from yellow, and a very small group have a condition called monochromatism which only allows them to see black and white.

 Dr. Harry Zeltzer BS.
 OD. graduated with honors from Massachusetts college of optometry in 1952.
 He is the inventor of X chrom contact lens.
 The X chrom lens is a monocular corneal contact lens which significantly enhances color perception for those with color deficiency.
 The contact is worn only in the non dominant eye.
 Today the lens is a soft lens that has a small magenta circle in the pupil area that intensifies the color of the red and green objects.
 This does not cure vision problems it only aids in the perception of seeing colors.
 The X chrom lens is available in plano and prescription.
 X chrom lens fits the pupil without compromising the color of the eye or visual acuity.

 Our own Dr. Wilson has experience fitting the X chrom contact lens.
 So if you know someone who is interested in finding out more about the options available for Red/Green color blindness please direct them our way!

-Author, Charlene Lingenfelter has worked at Bond Eye Associates for the past five years and has an Ophthalmic Scribe Certification.
-She is currently a patient scheduler in our Pekin office.
-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 36 years.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.
-Please call 309-692-2020 to schedule an appointment.
+Please call 309-692-2020 or fill out our contact us form to schedule an appointment.